 - Alternatives Committee (TPAC) and the Metro Technical Advisory Committee (MTAC).
 Staff prepared agendas, memos, questionnaires and other materials to support the scoping process.
-The extensive feedback received during the scoping process shaped development of the project work plan and engagement plan. - Background research: Initiated policy framework and best practices background research in partnership with the Transportation Research and Education Consortium (TREC) housed at Portland State University. - Work Plan and Engagement Plan Approval: JPACT and the Metro Council approved the project work plan and engagement plan in Fall 2019. - Project communications: A web page was established to share project information, including fact sheets and the adopted work plan and engagement plan, at oregonmetro.gov/mobility - Procurement process: Metro and ODOT completed a consultant procurement process for conducting stakeholder interviews.

-- Background research: Complete policy framework and best practices background research in partnership with the Transportation Research and Education Consortium (TREC) housed at Portland State University. - UPWP Amendment: Complete legislative amendment to 2019-20 UPWP to reflect adopted work plan and engagement plan as well as add funding for consultant support. - IGA: Establish an intergovernmental agreement that defines roles and responsibilities for each agency, including project management and agency coordination. - Procurement process: Complete consultant procurement process for implementing the adopted work plan and engagement plan.
+The extensive feedback received during the scoping process shaped development of the project work plan and engagement plan. - Background research: Completed policy framework and best practices background research in partnership with the Transportation Research and Education Consortium (TREC) housed at Portland State University. - Work Plan and Engagement Plan Approval: JPACT and the Metro Council approved the project work plan and engagement plan in Fall 2019. - Project communications: A web page was established and maintained to share project information, including fact sheets and the adopted work plan and engagement plan, at oregonmetro.gov/mobility - Procurement process: Continued consultant procurement process for implementing the adopted work plan and engagement plan. - UPWP Amendment: Completed legislative amendment to 2019-20 UPWP to reflect adopted work plan and engagement plan as well as add funding for consultant support. - IGA: Established an intergovernmental agreement with ODOT that defines roles and responsibilities for each agency, including project management and agency coordination. - Procurement process: Complete consultant procurement process for implementing the adopted work plan and engagement plan.